 No independent study project may be used to satisfy the course, seminar, or independent writing requirements of more than one faculty member.
 Students may not receive independent study credit for work for which they are paid or for which they otherwise will receive or have received credit.

 In general, no professor should agree to supervise independent study projects for more than three students at any one time.

 The supervised independent study experience is intended to be at least as academically enriching and rigorous as a classroom study experience carrying equivalent academic credit.
 Supervising faculty should monitor regularly the work of the students supervised in order to assure themselves that projects are making appropriate progress during the academic period involved.

 Students will work with their supervising faculty members on all details concerning the scope of the project, the methods of supervising and grading the student's work (whether by letter grade or pass/fail), all deadlines and the amount of course credit to be given for the project.

-- Prepare the Independent Study form in consultation with the supervising faculty member
+- Complete the online Independent Study Approval Form in consultation with the supervising faculty member